The most popular multi-day trek in Georgia and for a good reason.

 It is not too long, takes only three to four days to finish.
-It is not difficult, you don´t have to be a hardcore trekker to finish it.
+Being neither too easy nor too hard, it poses a challenge but you don´t have to be a hardcore trekker to finish it.
 It´s also easy to arrange, offers excellent views and passes through several traditional Svaneti villages (with guesthouses - so you don´t need a tent).
 And if four days of trekking are not enough, you can easily extend it an adventure almost two weeks long and explore other, less touristy parts of Svaneti.

 A good walker with a tent could comfortably finish this trek in three days, but if you want to sleep in guesthouses, you probably need to split it into four days.
 Unless you are a really fit and fast - in this case, you can do the whole trek even in two days (with sleepover in Adishi).

 The first and last day are quite easy, but on both days between you will have to overcome considerable elevation.

 Tent is not necessary; it´s possible to spend nights in guesthouses.
 Also, you don´t have to worry about food too much - they serve breakfasts, dinners and can also prepare (usually somewhat underwhelming) lunchbox.

 The season for this trek is from the beginning of June till late October.
 Each period has its pros and cons.
 In June, one can enjoy green scenery with blooming flowers,

 but there is a reason why everything is green and it has something to do with rain.
 In October, you can admire colorful autumn foliage, but days are already much shorter and colder.